FAQs

 It will not be an offence under the Cybersecurity Act to use unlicensed cybersecurity service providers.
 However, consumers should be wary of the safety and security risks that unlicensed service providers may pose, given the service providers’ extensive access into their clients’ computer systems when providing their services.
 Any misuse of such confidential information by the unlicensed service providers may result in severe damages to the consumers.

-The Cyber Security Agency of Singapore (CSA) is the agency set up to keep Singapore’s cyberspace safe and secure through the administering of the Cybersecurity Act.
-To administer the licensing framework, CSA has set up Cybersecurity Services Regulation Office (CSRO) which will act as the point of interface for all licensing related matters.
+The Cyber Security Agency of Singapore (CSA) is the agency established to keep Singapore’s cyberspace safe and secure through administering of the Cybersecurity Act.
+To administer the licensing framework, CSA has set up the Cybersecurity Services Regulation Office (CSRO) which will act as the point of contact for all licensing-related matters.
 These include enforcing the licensing framework; responding to the industry’s queries and feedback; as well as sharing of resources on licensable cybersecurity services with consumers such as the list of licensees and buyer’s guides.

 For further assistance, please contact us at: